Spanish (SPN)

 The Spanish for Business online course is designed to give students with advanced-intermediate and advanced levels of proficiency in Spanish a solid foundation in business vocabulary, basic cultural concepts, and situational practice.
 It seeks to develop intercultural communicative competence for business purposes based on social values and conventions that shape everyday interaction conducted within a given society.
 (NOTE: This course is part of the UNYLC Foreign Language Consortium.
 The host School is Canisius.
 Please see the Registrar's Ofice or the Foreign Language department for a registration form and guidelines.).

 SPN 451.
-Spanish Women Writers.
+Hispanic Women Voices.
 3 Credit Hours.

 SPN 474.
 Latin American & Us Latino Theatre.
 3 Credit Hours.